denten-books/plain-text/0-chapter.md

 of their works.
 The weakening of the authorship function merely makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
-Massively collaborative writing projects like Wikipedia and procedural narrative generation further erode ideas of authorial production based on individual human agency.
+Massively collaborative writing projects like Wikipedia and procedural narrative generation (machine writing) further erode ideas of authorial production based on individual human agency.
 Yet, it would be a mistake to believe that the myth of autopoiesis (the literature that "writes itself," writing that writes, discourse that speaks, etc.)[^ln2-varela] can displace the myth of the author.
 A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately aims to reclaim subjective agency, in motion.
 This may seem strange at first: to recover the subject in the physical minutiae of the literary--technological encounter.
 Yet the point of contact is crucial, for it is here that the subject seems to disappear, in a compressed moment of time that needs to be unpacked with some precision.

+Come back to vocab.
+Not the difficulty of obscurity unfamiliar.
+Ima guide you through it.
+I care.

 [^ln-sweatshop]: See @freeman_high_2000.

+[^ln-lacan]: The evanescent absence of life that Lacan mentions as "the sign about which Robinson Crusoe would make no mistake" [@lacan_seminar_1997, 167].

 [^ln-witt]: For more on the connection between Wittgenstein and James see @goodman_james_2004.